-At Rush University Medical Center, we are launching a number of projects and currently seeking students who are interested in the following topics: overhand throwing, tracking motion of the upper extremity, comparing upper extremity surgical methods, and developing biofeedback using wearable sensors.
+At Stevens Institute of Technology, we are currently seeking students who are interested in the following topics: turning, overhand throwing, and developing real-time sound/music biofeedback.
 Please click here for my faculty page for more information.

 As a Postdoc at University of Michigan, I worked with Professor Noel Perkins and his lab to further understand the dynamics of successful and unsuccessful performance of pedestrian and athletic maneuvers using inertial measurement units (IMUs).
 These IMUs are useful for studying the orientation and accelerations of body segments in real-world contexts (outside of the laboratory).
 For more information about this research, please visit: http://www.ncp.engin.umich.edu/ or our PLOS-ONE article.
 While at Michigan, I also led a multidisciplinary effort to create a biofeedback device that provides real-time sound feedback to dancers about pelvis alignment.

 Please see below for other research interests and example biomechanics videos: